Contextual Bandits with Similarity Information: Preliminaries

-{\bf Adversarial payoffs.} Let us set up the \problem{} with \emph{adversarial payoffs} and \emph{support} $\F$.
-The main distinction is that now in each round $t$, the payoff function $\pi_t$ is sampled from a time-specific distribution $\Pi_t$ over the set $\F$ of all possible payoff functions.
-Fixing the time horizon $T$ and denoting $\mu_t(x,y) \triangleq \E[\pi_t(x,y)]$, the context-specific best arm is defined as

-where the ties are broken in an arbitrary but fixed way.\footnote{The $\max$ in~\refeq{eq:bechmark-defn} is attained by some $y\in Y$ as a maximum of a Lipschitz function on a compact metric space.} The \emph{contextual regret} is defined as

-Analogously to~\refeq{eq:Lipschitz}, for each round $t$ the expected payoffs function $\mu_t$ is a Lipschitz function on the similarity space.
-Moreover, the benchmark payoff $\mu^*_t$ is a Lipschitz function on the context space.

-{\bf Accessing the metric spaces.} We assume full and computationally unrestricted access to the similarity information.
+{\bf Accessing the similarity space.} We assume full and computationally unrestricted access to the similarity information.
 While the issues of efficient representation thereof are important in practice, we believe that a proper treatment of these issues would be specific to the particular application and the particular similarity metric used, and would obscure the present paper.
-One clean formal way to model this issue is to assume \emph{oracle access} to the metric spaces in question, e.g. via an oracle that inputs a collection of balls and a set, and outputs an arbitrary point in the set which is not covered by these balls, if there is any.
+One clean formal way to address this issue is to assume \emph{oracle access}: an algorithm accesses the similarity space via a few specific types of queries, and invokes an ``oracle" that answers such queries.

-{\bf Fixed vs arbitrary time horizon.} There is a well-known \emph{doubling trick} which converts a bandit algorithm $\mathtt{ALG}$ with a fixed time horizon to one that runs indefinitely and achieves essentially the same regret bound for every given round.
-Namely, in each phase $i= 1,2,3,\ldots$, run a fresh instance of $\mathtt{ALG}$ for $2^i$ rounds.
-With this trick in mind, we will assume fixed time horizon throughout this paper.
+{\bf Time horizon.} We assume that the time horizon is fixed and known in advance.
+This assumption is without loss of generality in our setting.
+This is due to the well-known \emph{doubling trick} which converts a bandit algorithm with a fixed time horizon into one that runs indefinitely and achieves essentially the same regret bound.
+Suppose for any fixed time horizon $T$ there is an algorithm $\mathtt{ALG}_T$ whose regret is at most $R(T)$.
+The new algorithm proceeds in phases $i= 1,2,3,\ldots$ of duration $2^i$ rounds each, so that in each phase $i$ a fresh instance of $\mathtt{ALG}_{2^i}$ is run.
+This algorithm has regret $O(\log T) R(T)$ for each round $T$, and $O(R(T))$ in the typical case when $R(T)\geq T^{\gamma}$ for some constant $\gamma>0$.

 \OMIT{An \emph{$r$-net} is the set $S$ of points in a metric space such that any two points in $S$ are at distance $> r$ from each other, and each point in the metric space is within distance $\leq r$ from some point in $S$. }